It's a Beautiful Place: Commercial performance

-The album would be release to all streaming platforms on August 22, 2025.
-In the United Kingdom, the album would peak at number 21 on the UK Independent Albums chart within a week of release.
-Also seeing a peak of number 53 on the UK Album Downloads chart.
-While in Scotland, It's a Beautiful Place had peaked number 74 on the Scottish Albums chart composed by the Official Charts Company.
+It's a Beautiful Place was released to all streaming platforms on August 22, 2025.
+In the United Kingdom, the album peaked at number 21 on the UK Independent Albums chart within a week of release.
+It also saw a peak of number 53 on the UK Album Downloads chart.
+In Scotland, It's a Beautiful Place peaked number 74 on the Scottish Albums chart composed by the Official Charts Company.